 Some recent documents provided by the Health Professions Regulators of Ontario, an umbrella group of Ontario Health Regulatory Colleges, contains information about PHIPA which will be useful for College members to review.
 The information was provided by Steinecke Maciura LeBlanc, a leading law firm with a focus on professional regulation.
 It was written as a general overview of the Personal Health Information Protection Act, 2004 for regulated health professionals in Ontario.
 It is not intended to provide legal advice.

 The document, What You Need to Know About Privacy Law is an excellent and relatively short summary of commonly discussed aspects of PHIPA.

-A document entitled The Personal Health Information Protection Act, 2004: A Guide for Regulated Health Professionals, is a more detailed guide.
+A document entitled The Personal Health Information Protection Act, 2004: A Guide for Regulated Health Professionals, originally prepared by Richard Steinecke in 2004 and most recently updated in 2020, is a more detailed guide.
 This guide contains important information about, among other things, creating policies, procedures and practices relevant to the collection, use and disclosure of personal health information; responding to requests for access and correction of information; and what to do in the event of a privacy breach.
 It also contains a number of sample documents, including a sample consent form which members may find useful.